 Answer: The Business Analyst has to access a lot of technology to find solutions to the problems concerned with the business.
 It is not always possible for them to depend on the other resources or employees for accessing the same.
 Thus, they must have good knowledge about the same.
 If a business analyst is from an IT background, there is nothing wrong to say that innovative solutions to the problems can also be assured by the organizations.

 16. How can you categorize the problems that are mainly related to a business?

 The problems can be classified into the following:

 2. Technology-related problems

 4. Outdated Business systems/policies

-5. Business model errors17.
-How well can you explain the System Analysis in a business?_text]Answer:
+17. How well can you explain the System Analysis in a business?

-18. Do you think a Business analyst should be engaged in testing and integrating of new solutions?_text]Answer:
+18. Do you think a Business analyst should be engaged in testing and integrating new solutions?

-19. As a Business Analyst what is your role in an organization?_text]
+19. As a Business Analyst, what is your role in an organization?

 ii) Business Analyst role varies from organization to organization, project to project and even from domain to domain.